Record Crowds Are Expected To Take To The Air And Roads For Thanksgiving

 The busiest days to fly will be Tuesday and Wednesday as well as the Sunday after Thanksgiving.
 The Transportation Security Administration expects to screen 2.6 million passengers on Tuesday and 2.7 million passengers on Wednesday.
 Sunday will draw the largest crowds with an estimated 2.9 million passengers, which would narrowly eclipse a record set on June 30.

 The weather could snarl air and road traffic.
-A storm system was expected to move from the southern Plains to the Northeast on Tuesday and Wednesday, bringing severe thunderstorms, gusty wind and possible snow.
+A storm system was expected to move from the southern Plains to the Northeast on Tuesday and Wednesday.
+Parts of Maine, Vermont and northern New Hampshire are expected to get 3 to 7 inches (7 to 17 centimeters) of snow between Tuesday night and Wednesday.

-U.S. Transportation Secretary Pete Buttigieg said during a news conference Monday that the government has tried to better prepare for holiday travel over the last year by hiring more air traffic controllers, opening new air routes along the East Coast and providing grants to airports for snowplows and deicing equipment.
-But he warned travelers to check road conditions and flight times before leaving home.
+U.S. Transportation Secretary Pete Buttigieg said during a news conference Monday that the government has tried to better prepare for holiday travel by hiring more air traffic controllers, opening new air routes along the East Coast and providing grants to airports for snowplows and deicing equipment.
+He warned travelers to check road conditions and flight times before leaving home.

 “Mother Nature, of course, is the X factor in all of this,” he said.